 Free morning in Krasnoyarsk before transfer to train station.
-Depart at 1:30pm; spend the afternoon and overnight relaxing in your comfortable cabin and enjoying the endless views of Siberian taiga forest, as the train passes north of the Sayan Mountains.
+Departure on train #008 at 1:30pm.
+Spend the afternoon and overnight relaxing in your comfortable cabin and enjoying the endless views of Siberian taiga forest, as the train passes north of the Sayan Mountains.
+(B)

-Return to Irkutsk, staying overnight in a boutique hotel in the interesting District 130, an restaurant and shopping area refurbished to showcase the unique wooden architecture of the city.
-Enjoy a 2-hour guided city walking tour of the main sites in the city center, including: Karl Marx Street, the Church of the Transfiguration, the Epiphany Cathedral and the former Polish Cathedral.
+Free morning before car transfer to Irkutsk.
+Guide city walking tour (2 hrs).
+Staying overnight in a boutique hotel in the interesting District 130, an restaurant and shopping area refurbished to showcase the unique wooden architecture of the city.
+Enjoy a 2-hour guided city walking tour of the main sites in the city centre, including: Karl Marx Street, the Church of the Transfiguration, the Epiphany Cathedral and the former Polish Cathedral.

 Hint: The Decemberists homes are definitely worth visiting, so remember to ask your guide for directions.